openebs/website/docs/main/user-guides/local-storage-user-guide/local-pv-lvm/lvm-configuration.md

 ```
 :::

-#### Parameters
+### Parameters

-LVM-LocalPV storageclass supports various parameters for different use cases.
+Local PV LVM storageclass supports various parameters for different use cases.
 Following are the supported parameters

-- ##### FsType (Optional)
+- #### FsType (Optional)

   Admin can specify filesystem in storageclass.
-LVM-LocalPV CSI-Driver will format block device with specified filesystem and mount in application pod.
+Local PV LVM CSI-Driver will format block device with specified filesystem and mount in application pod.
 If fsType is not specified defaults to `ext4` filesystem.
-For more information about filesystem type workflow click [here](../design/lvm/storageclass-parameters/fs_type.md).
+See [here](../design/lvm/storageclass-parameters/fs_type.md) for more information about filesystem type workflow.
   ```yaml
   apiVersion: storage.k8s.io/v1
   kind: StorageClass